isbrycee/OralGPT/README.md

   --model_name 'gpt4o'
 ```

-This streamlined process allows you to easily benchmark any VLM against our MMOral-Bench dataset.
+This streamlined process allows you to easily benchmark any VLM against our MMOral-OPG-Bench.

 ## 📌 Citation